BICCN/TMN/README.md

 (note this will not show up until the request has been approved by obofoundry.org)

+In the meantime, you can find the latest version [here](https://github.com/patrick-lloyd-ray/TMN/blob/main/TMN.owl)

 ### Editors' version

 Editors of this ontology should use the edit version, [src/ontology/TMN-edit.owl](src/ontology/TMN-edit.owl)